 A Private Family Graveside will be held Saturday, May 23, 2020 in the Arthur Cemetery in Arthur, NE with Pastor Blake Wilkes of the Arthur Baptist Church officiating.
 Interment will be in the Arthur Cemetery with Military Honors from the Everett J. Yates American Legion Post #207 of Arthur and the Keith County Veterans Honor Guard.

 Anyone wanting to watch the graveside service we will be streaming the service at 2:00 p.m.
 The service will also be posted on the web site for later viewing.

 Memorials are suggested to the Everett J. Yates American Legion Post #207 of Arthur.

 Online condolences may be left by clicking the Share a Memory or the Tribute Wall Button by going to www.drauckerfh.com.

 Draucker Funeral Home of Ogallala has been entrusted with arrangements.

-To send flowers to the family or plant a tree in memory of Marv Walz, please visit our floral store.
+To send flowers to Marv's family, please visit our floral store.